graphcore/tutorials/feature_examples/tensorflow/connection_type/README.md

 ## DeviceConnectionType example

-This code example demonstrates how to use `set_ipu_connection_type` to control if and when the IPU device is acquired.
+This code example demonstrates how to control if and when an IPU device is acquired using the `set_ipu_connection_type`.

 |Mode          |Description                                                          |
 |--------------|---------------------------------------------------------------------|